CPS = Child Protective Services; cases now litigated in name of Texas Department of Family &

 Appellant challenges the trial court’s termination of his parental rights to his minor child.
 In three issues,

-was denied any meaningful assistance of counsel altogether” and the evidence presented against him at trial,
+[he] was denied any meaningful assistance of counsel altogether” and the evidence presented against

 Before Justices Jennings, Higley and Sharp